Shados/envy/manual/src/chapter_2.md

 2) Enable the plugins you want to use.
 3) Specify any additional dependencies the plugins may have.
 4) Add per-plugin configuration.
-5) Pre-fetch and pin any shortname plugins (see chapter 3).

 ## Non-plugin Configuration